Updated February 2026

 If you notice any of the 10 Warning Signs of Alzheimer’s in yourself or someone you know, don’t ignore them.
 Schedule an appointment with your doctor.

-Supporting an individual with Alzheimer’s disease involves assisting them with their declining memory and developing behaviours which may appear from the use of medications and/or their acceptance of a new life situation.
-The use of visual supports and strategies can support an individual struggling with a gradual loss of memory, language ability, moods, and behaviours improving their functional independence and overall quality of life.
+Supporting an individual with Alzheimer’s disease involves assisting them with their declining memory and developing behaviours, which may appear from the effects of medications and adjustment to a new life situation.
+The use of customized visual aids and strategies can support individuals experiencing gradual declines in memory, language, mood, and behaviour, helping to maintain functional independence and improve overall quality of life.